 Various techniques for collecting field data in geology, including geological mapping, collection of structural data, collection of data in a field notebook, and sedimentary logging.
 The course will distinguish between data (observation and recording of information) and interpretation of data.
-It will involve a 5-day residential field course and one-day field trips.
+It will involve a 5-day MANDATORY residential field course and one-day field trips.
+One-day field trips are held on Saturdays and/or Sundays.
+Field trips are MANDATORY.
+The course begins in week 7 of Semester 1 and ends in week 6 of Semester 2.